Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 A custom extension `Menu Parent` was created. // TODO: link to custom extensions This allows the editor to choose their direct parent from a list of legal pages that are generated from `Component - URL hierarchy`.

-This extensions exposes an array of menuItems that correspond to the current pages parent pages all the way to the root legal page.
+This extensions exposes an array of `menuItems` that correspond to the current pages parent pages all the way to the root legal page.
 The big benefit of this approach means that we can allow any level of depth, if this was a GraphQL query then we would have to explicitly state the depth, and it that depth did not exist we would run into this [gotcha](./09-debugging-and-gotchas.md#entity-doesnt-exist-then-query-fails) fast.

 Now we have each pages parent items we have to create a hierarchy structure for all legal pages, so that we can display the sidebar with links correctly.
 Below is an example of a menuParent array that would be available on each legal page.

 ```
 "menuParent": [
     {
       "label": "Legal",
       "menuItem": [
         {
           "title": "Shelter Legal",
           "slug": "shelter-legal"
         }
       ]
     },
       {
       "label": "Benefits",
       "menuItem": [
         {
           "title": "Benefits",
           "slug": "shelter-legal/benefits"
         }
       ]
     },
   ]
 ```

-In `create-pages/legal.js` there is a `buildHierarchy` function that loop through each legal page and returns an object containing the legal hierarchy.
+In `create-pages/legal.js` there is a `buildHierarchy` function that loops through each legal page and returns an object containing the legal hierarchy.
 An example object structure that is built below.

 ```
 {